vfarcic/cncf-demo/manuscript/cluster/crossplane-google.md

 In this section, we will create and manage a production-grade Google Cloud GKE cluster using Crossplane.

-Among other things, this involves installing the Crossplane GCP Provider which creates a new Kubernetes API for every external GCP API, and creating the GCP Provider Config which provides Crossplane with credentials to be able to access and change GCP resources.
+Among other things, this involves:
+* installing the Crossplane GCP Provider which creates a new Kubernetes API for every external Google Cloud API
+* creating the GCP Provider Config which provides Crossplane with credentials to be able to access and change Google Cloud resources

 Once this is done, we are able to provision Kubernetes clusters in Google Cloud using Crossplane Custom Resources.